discover the benefits of aerial yoga

 What to wear/bring

 For our aerial yoga classes, leave the comfy large clothes at home and pick something tight-fitting like leggings and a tight top.
-A shirt with sleeves and pants without zips can be a better option so you don’t pinch your skin on the hammock.
+You must wear a shirt with sleeves (short or long) and tops/pants without zips can be a better option so you don’t pinch your skin and avoid damaging the hammock.
 Avoid practicing with jewellery, piercings, a watch or lotion.
 Also make sure fingernails and toenails are trimmed so you don’t get them caught in the sling.
 It is not uncommon to feel nausea during aerial yoga so an acupressure wristband or “sea-band” that aids in nausea relief can help.

-If you have your own yoga mat, feel free to bring it along but please be reassured that we will provide all the props necessary for your class: mats, blocks, bolsters, straps and blankets.
-A towel and a water bottle can be handy.
+If you have your own yoga mat, feel free to bring it along but please be reassured that we will have all the props necessary for your class: mats, blocks, bolsters, straps and blankets.
+BYO towel and a water bottle can be handy.

 In general, try and avoid coming to yoga and especially aerial with a full stomach or just after a big lunch or dinner.